-- Indecent behaviour, which could include kissing someone on the cheek but usually isn't something to worry about for normal greeting kisses, otherwise the jails would be filled with all the French, Italian, Lebanese, Spanish, South American, etc nationals that live in and visit the UAE.
+- Indecent behaviour, which could include kissing someone on the cheek but usually isn't something to worry about for normal greeting kisses, otherwise the jails would be filled with all the French, Italian, Lebanese, Spanish, South American, etc nationals who live in and visit the UAE.

 - Being somewhere private with a member of the opposite sex that you are not married or related to (in a car, private home, hotel room).

 - Having sex with someone you are not married to.

 - Public nudity - a bit obvious this, but note that men (and women) jogging in public should wear a t-shirt.
 Shirtless on the beach is probably ok.